 Short scripts by M.Boone Hudgins.
 Highly entertaining.
 Roughly weekly.
 Under 10 pages.
 BPA free.Ask me anything

-aluylis asked: Hey, how are you?
+aluylis said: Hey, how are you?
 New question: I've been trying to up load on tumblr a little thing I've written but I can't seem to get the same results as you.
 I mean, how do you do it so it stays in script-format?
 Cheers!

 I just upload them as images.
 I save the script as a PDF, then open the pages in a vector program (Inkscape), then save each page as a PNG.
 There might be an easier way to do it, but that’s my workflow.